 Knowing, and understanding how satisfied your customers are with your brand is essential to business success.
 It will determine their likelihood to return, spend and recommend to others – improving it will result in a higher customer return rate, increased customer loyalty and make them more likely to spend more.
-With this in mind, it should be in every business’ interest to create meaningful experiences for their customers.
+With this in mind, it should be in every business’ interest to create a meaningful Customer Experience Strategy for their customers.

 What is customer satisfaction?